 Each year we offer a different group trip to the Central American country of Belize, we are currently offering a research working trip for people who want to assist with our in field research.
-The trip is January 24-29, 2019 and space is very limited.
-If you are interested in joining us please email Debi@BelizeWildCats.com.
-Our next "tourist" trip is currently being discussed and will be scheduled in 2020.
+The trip is January 17-24, 2020 and space is very limited.
+If you are interested in joining us please email Debi@JungleEncounters.org.
+To learn more about this 2020 trip please CLICK HERE.

 Jungle Encounters © 2013 | All Rights Reserved

 Uxbridge MA 01569 P: 508-380-4722 Debi@JungleEncounters.org